matthewmcneilly/react-feedback/README.md

 ## License

 This project is under the GLPv3 license.
+We welcome any and all contributions.
+Fork away.